Rule 20204: Determining and Documenting the Reasonableness of Compensation

 Sec.
 3 Approval required.

 3.1 Board Approval.
-Initial Total Annual Compensation and changes to Total Annual Compensation that may exceed the amount set as the approved institutional contract threshold discussed in Regents’ Rules and Regulations, Rule 10501, Subsection 2.2.17 must be approved by the Board of Regents, except as otherwise required or allowed by Rule 10501 for athletic directors or coaches or by Subsection 3.2 below.
+Initial Total Annual Compensation and changes to Total Annual Compensation that may exceed the amount set as the institutional contract threshold discussed in Rule 10501, must be approved by the Board of Regents, except as provided by Rule 10501 for athletic directors or coaches or by Subsection 3.2 below.
 This approval can occur through the approval of the annual operating budget or as a stand-alone item during the fiscal year.

 3.2 Chancellor approval.
-The Chancellor may approve changes of up to five percent per year in an institutional employee’s Total Annual Compensation that was approved by the Board pursuant to subsection 3.1 if the changes were not included in the annual operating budget.
+For proposed changes not included in the annual operating budget, the Chancellor may approve changes of up to five percent per year of an institutional employee’s Total Annual Compensation that was approved by the Board pursuant to subsection 3.1.

 3.3 Documentation required.
 In all cases, the employing institution is responsible for maintaining documentation that the compensation was established or changed in accordance with applicable Systemwide policy.